 This Web History is being put together by a couple of independent local history buffs.
 It doesn’t promise to be a full and comprehensive academic history, but rather a simple telling of collected stories, of events and people influential in shaping a typical Australian rural community, during its first one hundred years or so.
 The text is based upon published histories, newspaper items and the Australian National Library Trove listings; it's illustrated with relevant photographs and draws upon knowledge collected over many years of the author's access to the town's vast Community Archives.
 Based on these resources, this record aims to be a truthful history, dependent however, upon the accuracy of previously published materials.

-Pages and PDF documents are regularly added and others updated where necessary.
+Pages are regularly added and others updated where necessary.
 All will be available to read via links on the BROWSE page as they are completed, so please check back for additions to the topic list.

 HISTORY of MANILLA N.S.W.